yvo-solutions/yvo-solutions-website/src/index.md

 Yvo.Solutions provides software engineering and consulting services in the fields of Computer Aided Design (CAD), Robotics and Healthcare.
 Yvo.Solutions specializes in C++ and high performance applications, and focuses on software quality.

-Yvo.Solutions is based in France and can operate across European Union.
+Yvo.Solutions is based in France and can operate across the European Union.

 ## References